-At college level, the lead Representatives are the College Officers, and they represent students at the level of each academic college, working closely with the VP Education and other Full-Time Officers.
+At college level, the lead representatives are the seven College Officers, and they represent students within each of the six Academic Colleges and the Doctoral College, working closely with the VP Education and other Full-Time Officers.

 At discipline level, the lead Representatives are the Subject Chairs, and they support the Subject Reps through the work of their student councils to ensure the student voice is listened to, and acted upon.